Tencent's VooV Is Coming For Zoom Video

 President Xi Jinping's mention of 5G in a statement led investors to plow into tech and telecom stocks.
 However, sentiment towards U.S.-listed Chinese companies took a disastrous turn due to the confession on Thursday of inflated revenues by Luckin Coffee (LK), a fast-growing beverage chain in China.

 I might sound like a broken record stating this observation almost every week recently but it is a fact that the Chinese ETFs referenced in the chart achieved superior returns over the last couple of months.
 This is not some propaganda from China.
-A global multi-asset strategist at JP Morgan Asset Management (JPM) similarly wrote an opinion piece titled "Investors still favour China’s assets amid the coronavirus economic shock – for good reason."
+A global multi-asset strategist at JPMorgan Asset Management (JPM) similarly wrote an opinion piece titled "Investors still favour China's assets amid the coronavirus economic shock - for good reason."

 The Chinese Internet sector representative ETF, the KraneShares CSI China Internet ETF (KWEB), did worse than the broader Chinese markets, closing down 0.43 percent for the week.
 Although the KWEB ETF was barely changed week-on-week, its key holdings showed a wide disparity in performance.
 Bilibili (BILI) topped the leader board, scoring a gain of 9.0 percent.
 The video-sharing platform leaped up the rankings, becoming a top 10 holding of the ETF at 3.31 percent of its net assets.